-John Raap, Attraqt's Chief Strategy & Partner Officer explores the ever-growing importance of on-site search, and how to optimize this experience if you're an online retailer.
+John Raap, Attraqt's Chief Strategy & Partner Officer explores the ever-growing importance of on-site search, and how to optimise this experience if you're an online retailer.

 Shoppers have also changed the ways they are interacting with online channels.
 Google isn’t their first online starting point anymore, as social media channels have risen to popularity when it comes to capturing consumer engagement.
 In fact, a recent study by PwC revealed that a quarter of UK consumers now regularly use social media networks for inspiration when considering a purchase.
 It’s not just for ideas either; many shoppers are now making direct purchases of shoppable content via Instagram, Facebook or other platforms.